-The Spangler team didn't win, but they had a good time playing as a family in the Tom Spangler Golf Classic, a fundraising tournament for the Knox County Sheriff.
-From left, brothers Bobby, Bruce and Tom and nephew Brady.
-Spangler Golf Classic 'blessed' by friends, family, weather and turnout By Steve Williams The second Tom Spangler Golf Classic "doubled" in size and the weather Friday at Three Ridges Golf Course to benefit first-year Knox County Sheriff Spangler couldn't have been better.
-Spangler's first tournament was in October of 2017 at Gettysyue Country Club and had one afternoon shotgun start.
+The Spangler team didn't win, but they had a good time playing as a family in the Tom Spangler Golf Classic, a fundraising tour- Spangler Golf Classic 'blessed' by friends, family, weather and turnout By Steve Williams The second Tom Spangler Golf Classic "doubled" in size and the weather Friday at Three Ridges Golf Course to benefit first-year Knox County Sheriff Spangler couldn't have been better.
+Spangler's first tournament was in October of 2017 at Gettysvus Country Club and had one after Country Start.
 That was prior to his election as Knox County Sheriff.
-Last week's tournament "We've got some campaign debts to fulfill and we want.

-to just get things ready.
+Last week's tournament "We've got some campaign debts to fulfill and we want to just get things ready. nament for the Knox County Sheriff.
+From left, brothers Bobby, Bruce and Tom and nephew Brady. to just get things ready.

 "Obviously, I plan on wanting to run again with things that are going on, and this way we are able to get those finances in hand early."
-Sheriff Spangler said what made his fundraising tournament special was the turnout "The support that people come out, that they have that much faith in me to do the job that we are doing," he said.
+Sheriff Spangler said what made his fundraising tournament special was the turnout.
+"The support that people come out, that they have that much faith in me to do the job that we are doing" he said.
 "And it's able to do that.
 But I have a lot of good people that make my job a lot easier."
-Sheriff Spangler emphasized he was not responsible for the weather.
-"No sir." he chuckled.
+Sheriff Spanger emphaaized he was not respon- "No sir" he chuckled.
 "It's been a glorious day and we are blessed."
-He didn't sugarcoat his team's play either in the best-ball event.
-"We played.
+He didn't sugarcost his team's play either in the best-ball event.

+sible for the weather "We played.
 That's all I can say.
 We had a good time.
 I was with my family."
 Brothers Bobby and Bruce and nephew Brady But what I will say, I was blessed to be able to spend time with my family.
 I'm a hacker.
-I'm not a golfer. but we had a good time."
-BEST OF THE BUNCH: Morning Flight First Place Team (Score 56 on the Par 72 course) - Josh Brummerstedt, Conner Froning, Brandon Workman, Scott Tidwell, Second Place Team (Score 58) - Tyler Wyatt, Dave Thomas, Luke Whitworth.
-Wes Covington, Afternoon Flight: First Place Team Barrier Shelter" for homeless people there will involve retrofitting the building with restroom facilities for use during day time hours The Behavioral Health Urgent Care Center may get \$560,000 in city funds in an amendment of a tri-party service contract with Knox County and Helen Ross McNabb Center.
-The resolution calls for services to be provided at other locations on an as-needed basis and conduct individual assessments at the Roger D. An agreement with Bell & Associates Construction will also be considered for \$6.4 million for the Jackson Avenue Ramp Construction Project.
-Wilson Detention Facility.

-Three separate grant applications may get approval with the federal and state governments for funding portions of Knox Area Transit.
-That includes \$3.3 million request to the state to fund the system in 2020

-Continued on page 4
+I'm not a golfer, but we had a good time."
+BEST OF THE BUNICH: Morning Flight: First Place Team (Score 56 on the Par 72 course) - Jobe Purmers ated; Conner Froning Brandon Workman, Scott Tideell Second Place Team (Score 58) - Tyler Wyatt, Dave Thomas, Luke Whitsorth, Wes Covington, Afternoon Flight: First Place Team Barrier Shelter" for homeless people there will involve retrofitting the building with restroom facilities for use during daytime hours.
+The Behavioral Health Urgent Care Center may get \$560,000 in city funds in an amendment of a trip any service contract with Knox County and Helen Rosa McNabb Center.
+The resolution calls for services to be provided at other locations on an as-needed basis and conduct includual assessments at the Roger D. William Detention Facility.
+An agreement with Boll & Association Construction will also be considered for \$6.4 million for the Jackson Avenue Ramp Construction Project.
+Three separate grant applications may grant applications may get approve the federal and state governments for funding porsons of Knox Area Transit.
+That includes \$3.3 million request to the state to fund the system in 2020.
+Continued on page 4 Knox County's

-Knox County's corr advisation